How to play top lane - ultimate League of Legends top lane guide

 Which top lane champion should I pick?

 Many top-lane beginners often ask the same question - what should I pick?

 Before committing to top lane the question is whether you are a leader or a follower.
-As the leader, you’ll want to play carries, make the shot calling and create the ‘I know what I’m doing' aura.
-Remember, it’s harder to make others follow, if you lose lane, so you’ll need practice more, than if you went for a tank.
+As the leader, you’ll want to play carries, make the shot-calling and create the ‘I know what I’m doing' aura.
+Remember, it’s harder to make others follow if you lose lane, so you’ll need practice more, than if you went for a tank.

 In lower divisions ‘The Leader’ type on top is a little worse than the ‘Team Guy’.
 The reason for that is simple - in Low Elo 90% of players consider themselves carries, even if they’re hard stuck in Silver.
 They will pick the carry champion and play for themselves.
-Even if they go 0/6 in lane.
+Even if they go 0/6 in the lane.
 They’re never to blame.
 It’s always someone else’s fault.
 Jungler didn’t gank, bot lane kept feeding and enemy mid laner appears to be a challenger smurf.
-There is not much you can do about it.
+It is not much you can do about it.
 You can only make sure to win the top lane most of the time.

-If you aren’t so sure or you wanna play for the team, safest option is to just pick a tank.
+If you aren’t so sure or you wanna play for the team, the safest option is to just pick a tank.
 Tanks with a high amount of CC will always be useful.
-Also crowd control is something that allows you to come back.
+Also, crowd control is something that allows you to come back.
 When you’re behind and you manage to catch enemy fed players, you can turn the tides of the whole game.

 Another thing you have to ask yourself is the CC of your team.
 Vladimir mid, Lee Sin jungle, Sivir ADC and Soraka support is not a whole lot of CC.
 Picking something like Maokai, Sion or Nautilus might fit in nicely.